-Term Definition location in order to satisfy the requirements of the test suite.
+Term Definition satisfy the requirements of the test suite.
 For example, classes may be required to exist in directories named in a CLASSPATH variable, or native libraries may be required to exist in directories named in a PATH variable.
-Maintenance Lead TheJavaCommunityProcessmemberresponsibleformaintainingtheSpecification, referenceimplementation, and TCKfortheTechnology.RedHatInc.istheMaintenanceforContextsforContextsandDependencyInjectionJava EE 1.2.
+Maintenance Lead The Java Community Process member re- sponsible for maintaining the Specification, reference implementation, and TCK for the Technology.
+Red Hat Inc. is the Maintenance Lead for Contexts and Dependency Injection for Java Version 2.0.
 Operating Mode Any Documented option of a Product that can be changed by a user in order to modify the behavior of the Product.
-For example, an Operating Mode can be binary (enable/ disable optimization), an enumeration (select from a list of protocols), or a range (set the maximum number of active threads).
-Note that an Operating Mode may be selected by a command line switch, an environment variable, a GUI user interface

-Term Definition element, a configuration or control file, etc. Product A licensee product in which the Technology Under Test is implemented or incorporated, and that is subject to compatibility testing.
-Product Configuration A specific setting or instantiation of an Operating Mode.
-For example, a Product supporting an Operating Mode that permits user selection of an external encryption package may have a Product Configuration that links the Product to that encryption package.
-Reference Implementation (RI) The prototype or "proof of concept" implementation of a Specification.
-Resource A Computational Resource, a Location Resource, or a Security Resource.
-Rules These definitions and rules in this Compatibility Requirements section of this User's Guide.
-Security resource A security privilege or policy necessary for the proper execution of the Test Suite.
-For example, the user executing the Test Suite will need the privilege to access the files and network
+For example, an Op- erating Mode can be binary (enable/disable optimization), an enumeration (select from a list of protocols), or a range (set the maximum number of active threads).
+Note that an Oper- ating Mode may be selected by a command line switch, an environment variable, a GUI user interface element, a configuration or con- trol file, etc. Product A licensee product in which the Technology Under Test is implemented or incorporated, and that is subject to compatibility testing.
+Product Configuration A specific setting or instantiation of an Oper- ating Mode.
+For example, a Product support- ing an Operating Mode that permits user se- lection of an external encryption package may have a Product Configuration that links the Product to that encryption package.
+Reference Implementation (RI) The prototype or "proof of concept" imple- mentation of a Specification.
+Resource A Computational Resource, a Location Re- source, or a Security Resource.
+Rules These definitions and rules in this Compatibili- ty Requirements section of this User's Guide.
+Security Resource A security privilege or policy necessary for the proper execution of the Test Suite.
+For example, the user executing the Test Suite will need the privilege to access the files and

-Term Definition resources necessary for use of the Product.
+Term Definition network resources necessary for use of the Product.
 Specifications The documents produced through the Java Community Process that define a particular Version of a Technology.
 The Specifications for the Technology Under Test are referenced later in this chapter.
 TCK Lead Person responsible for maintaining TCK for the Technology.
-TCK Lead is representative of Red Hat Inc. Technology Specifications and a reference implementation produced through the Java Community Process.
-Technology Under Test Specifications and the reference implementation for Contexts and Dependency Injection for Java EE 1.2.
+TCK Lead is representative of Red Hat Inc. Technology Specifications and a reference implementa- tion produced through the Java Community Process.
+Technology Under Test Specifications and the reference implemen- tation for Contexts and Dependency Injection for Java Version 2.0.
 Test Suite The requirements, tests, and testing tools distributed by the Maintenance Lead or TCK Lead as applicable to a given Version of the Technology.
 Version A release of the Technology, as produced through the Java Community Process.

 1.3.2.
-Rules for Contexts and Dependency Injection for Java EE 1.2 Products
+Rules for Contexts and Dependency Injection for Java Version 2.0 Products